mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-Alternatively, a representations of the calibration models can be written into [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files by using the arguments `--store-marginal-probability-calibration-model` and `--store-joint-probability-calibration-model`
+Alternatively, a representations of the calibration models can be written into [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) files by using the arguments `--save-marginal-probability-calibration-model` and `--save-joint-probability-calibration-model`

 ````{tab} BOOMER
    ```text
    mlrl-testbed mlrl.boosting \
        --data-dir /path/to/datasets/ \
        --dataset dataset-name \
-       --store-marginal-probability-calibration-model true \
+       --save-marginal-probability-calibration-model true \
-       --store-joint-probabiliy-calibration-model true
+       --save-joint-probabiliy-calibration-model true
    ```
 ````